 Hate is a strong word in any instance.

-But, there are certain things that make you feel so uncomfortable that “hate” is the best and perhaps only way to describe such feelings.
+But, there are certain things that make you feel so uncomfortable - in this case, the classroom discussion - that “hate” is the best and perhaps only way to describe such feelings.

 The problem with classroom discussions, or at least in my experience, is that they are structured poorly.
 In fact, they don’t resemble discussions at all.